-Communities like our performance companies - forged in creativity - are as magical as the special moments they create on stage.
+Communities like our performance companies - forged in creativity and creating together as a community - are as magical as the special moments they create on stage.
 These groups of like-minded artists show us that while individual creativity can at times be difficult to muster, by connecting with others to learn and create, we are unstoppable.

 “Art helps us access and express parts of ourselves that are often unavailable to other forms of human interaction.
 It flies below the radar, delivering nourishment for our soul and returning with stories from the unconscious.
 A world without art is an inhuman world.
 Making and consuming art lifts our spirits and keeps us sane.
 Art, like science and religion, helps us make meaning from our lives, and to make meaning is to make us feel better.”
 Grayson Perry, Artist